 - Regional Director for Northeast Asia, U.S. Department of Defense.

 The Mansfield Fellowship Program is administered by the Maureen and Mike Mansfield Foundation, with the United States Department of State, Bureau of Educational and Cultural Affairs, as grantor.
-The current $1.518 million grant covers cost of living for ten Fellows and their immediate family members to reside in Japan for one year, including funds for pre-departure and in-country language training and relocation to and from Japan.
+The current $1.768 million grant for Fiscal Year 2022 covers cost of living for ten Fellows and their immediate family members to reside in Japan for one year, including funds for one year of pre-departure language training, in-country language training, and relocation to and from Japan.
 The Foundation actively recruits and interviews applicants each year, selecting Fellows through a bi-national committee.

 The program receives significant in-kind support from the government of Japan and the Ishikawa Prefectural Government, as well as corporate sponsors, foundations, and program alumni.
-Over the course of Japanese fiscal year 2017, the Japanese government in total contributed 5,811,095 JPY, the equivalent of approximately $52,000.
+Over the course of Japanese Fiscal Year 2017, the Japanese government in total contributed 5,811,095 JPY, the equivalent of approximately $52,000 USD.
 Japan’s National Personnel Authority, Japan’s Ministry of Foreign Affairs, and Ishikawa Prefecture’s Ishikawa Foundation for International Exchange support language training, orientations, transportation, cultural excursions, and meetings.
 Alumni support underscores the program’s value—in FY 2017, the Foundation received over $10,000 in alumni donations to supplement program costs.

 Advancing Understanding and Cooperation in U.S.-Japan Relations